diogoneves07/bemtvjs/README.md

 const btn = `button[]`;
 ```

-- The `~` symbol must be used inside tags that can contain children to separate attributes and CSS-in-JS from their children and should be used between whitespace:
+- The `~` symbol must be used inside tags that may contain children to separate attributes and CSS-in-JS from their children, and must be used between whitespace:

 ```javascript
 const btn = `h1[color:blue; ~ Hey!] img[src="my-avatar.png"]`;